YOUTH ACADEMY

 With the right support, anyone can build the skills and confidence to act, sing, or dance on stage.
 At the Bastrop Opera House Academy, we create a supportive space for students to explore their creativity, grow as performers, and build life skills that go far beyond the stage.

-Our fall session offers acting and vocal training for youth ages 8–18, with multiple levels to support beginners through advanced performers.
+Our spring session offers acting and vocal training for youth ages 8–18, with multiple levels to support beginners through advanced performers.
 Classes meet weekly and culminate in a live performance.
 A guardian meeting will be held on the first day of each class, and flexible payment plans are available.

 Registration is now closed.